drio/cert-cacher/README.md

 $ curl http://cert-cacher:9191/cert
 ```

-All these require you to issue the certs.
+all these require you to issue the certs.
-You will probably use [`tailscale cert`](https://tailscale.com/kb/1153/enabling-https) for that.
+you will probably use [`tailscale cert`](https://tailscale.com/kb/1153/enabling-https) for that.
-To help with that, cert-cacher comes with a shell script:
+to help with that, cert-cacher embeds a shell script that you can execute like so:

 ```
 # Execute the script but only print the cmds you'd run (-p)